-NAME DATE NAME DATE
+TEACHER ANSWER KEY/DATA

+PRE-TRIP WORKSHEET #4

+Using the Pythagorean Theorem to Find the Distance to the Horizon from a High Viewpoint

+PYTHAGOREAN THEOREM SOLUTION

+$a^2 + b^2 = c^2$

+3,959 + b = (3,959 + 0.24)

+b 900

+b = 43.6 miles (using 1250 ft as height of building, or approximately 0.24 miles)

+NAME\

+DATE\

 PREDICT/IDENTIFY SITES VISIBLE FROM THE EMPIRE STATE BUILDING

 Using your information from the previous questions above, find a map online (such as Google Maps) and use the scale to figure out everything you will be able to see from the top of the Empire State Building.
-For example, put the Empire State Building in the center of your map and then find the distance you can see in every direction.
+For example, can you put the Empire State Building in the center of your map, and then find the distance you can see in every direction (from your work above).

 After you have found a map that includes the area you will be able to see from the Observation Deck of the Empire State Building, choose some landmarks that you expect to be able to see in each direction.
 Choose large and famous sites, such as bridges, stadiums, other large buildings, mountains, lakes, or anything else you think you will be able to see from far away.

 Make a list of 10 landmarks that you will look for when you are on your trip.
 Choose a few landmarks in each direction (north, south, east, and west) and a few landmarks that are approximately 5 miles away, a few 10 miles away, and as far as you expect to see based on your math calculations.

-Create your list in the table on the Empire State Building Trip Note-Taking Sheet and bring it with you on your trip.
-Before your trip, complete the first three columns of the chart-Identifying the 10 landmarks and the direction and distance you expect to see them.

-On your trip, observe carefully in the art exhibition of Stephen Wiltshire's sketches.
+Create your list in the table on the Trip Sheet in Handout #6, and bring it with you on your trip.
+Before your trip, complete the first three columns of the chart - identifying the ten landmarks, and the direction and distance you expect to see them.
+On your trip, observe carefully in the art exhibition of the sketches by Stephen Wiltshire.
 Look carefully at his incredible drawings and try to see if they include any of the landmarks you identified in your research.

-- How far away are the buildings and sites in Wiltshire's art? - How does the artist make some items appear to be farther away? - Can you see the horizon in his artwork?

-Next, look carefully from the Scenes of NYC exhibit viewfinders to identify famous landmarks.

-- Do you see any of the items from your list? - Does the exhibit provide information about the distance from the Empire State Building to the famous landmarks? - Does it confirm or contradict any of your predictions?
+How far away are the buildings and sites in Wiltshire's art?
+How does the artist make some items appear to be farther away?
+Can you see the horizon in his artwork?
+Next, look carefully at the exhibit of viewfinders that helps you identify famous landmarks.
+Do you see any of the items from your list?
+Does the exhibit provide information about the distance from the Empire State Building to the famous landmarks?
+Does it confirm or contradict any of your predictions?
 Walk around the Observation Deck and look in all directions.
 Find as many of the landmarks on your list as you can.
 Which are visible?
 Which are not?
 Finally, take note of other landmarks that you can see that are as far as you can see toward the horizon.

-- Can you see farther than you expected?
-Or less distant than you expected? - How does the trip compare to your predictions?
+Can you see farther than you expected?
+Or less distant than you expected?
+How does the trip compare to your predictions?
+TRIP WORKSHEET #1 NAME\ DATE\\\\\ WELCOME TO THE EMPIRE STATE BUILDING NAME OF LANDMARK DISTANCE FROM ESB DIRECTION Can you see this landmark in the Stephen Wiltshire drawings? in the Viewfinders Exhibit? from the Observation Deck?
+Take notes.

-TRIP WORKSHEET
+TRIP WORKSHEET #2 NAME\